guildai/guild.ai/pages/start/index.md

 !!! highlight
     Guild lets you track experiments without changing your scripts.
-This saves you time and keeps your source independent of an experiment management framework.
+This saves time and keeps your source independent of an experiment management framework.

 Guild detects two hyperparameters from `train.py`: *noise* and *x*.
 Guild refers to these variables as [flags](term:flag).
 By default, Guild treats global constants in Python scripts as flags.
-This behavior can be controlled through explicit configuration.
-You learn about this in later steps.
+This behavior can be controlled through explicit configuration, which you learn about in later steps.

-Guild scans script output for values printed in the format ``key: value`` and logs them as [scalars](term:scalar).

 ## View Results